aizuddin85/ansible-cis-profile/README.md

 # ansible-cis-profile
 Usage:
 1. From AWX or Tower.
-On tower, the delegation must not be localhost for report generating due to python virtlenv.
+On AWX or toeer, special consideration for python virtenv.
+E.g report generation from localhost will not work.
+Delegate to play host.
 2. Or CLI
 ```#> ansible-playbook -i  inventory_file sec_hardening.yaml```